Please copy and paste each of these statements into your course syllabuses. Refer to this Vita and Syllabus Requirements handout for more information.

-You are encouraged to report any incidents involving sexual misconduct to the Office of Title IX Compliance and the Director of Title IX Compliance/Title IX Coordinator, Michelle Boone, J.D.
+You are encouraged to report any incidents involving sexual misconduct to the Office of Title IX Compliance and the Title IX Coordinator, Mrs. Jessica Gooch.
 You may submit reports in the following manner:

 - Face to Face: Mayer Administration Building, Room 210

 Note, as a faculty member at Angelo State, I am a mandatory reporter and must report incidents involving sexual misconduct to the Title IX Coordinator.
 Should you wish to speak to someone in confidence about an issue, you may contact the University Counseling Center (325-942-2371), the 24-Hour Crisis Helpline (325-486-6345), or the University Health Clinic (325-942-2171).

 For more information about resources related to sexual misconduct, Title IX, or Angelo State’s policy please visit: angelo.edu/title-ix.